Do irrotational water waves remain irrotational in the limit of a vanishing viscosity?: Mathematical formulation and numerical approximation

-where the Reynolds number defined as $Re = {h_0\sqrt{gh_0}}/{\nu},$ and $\hat{\vect{y}}$ is the unit vector along the vertical axis.
-As a no-slip condition $\vect{u} = 0$ is imposed on the bottom boundary, the formation of a boundary layer may have a significant effect on the overall flow and on the free surface.
+is imposed on the bottom boundary $\Gamma_b$.
+As we shall see, the formation of a boundary layer near $\Gamma_b$ can have a significant effect on the overall flow and on the interface.

-The solution to this problem is computed numerically using the Finite Element Method on an unstructured mesh \citep{FreeFem,Riquier_Dormy_2024}.
-We also consider the solution of the irrotational Euler equation, using a stable lagrangian dipole formulation \citep{DormyLacave2023}.